This information should not be relied upon as legal or professional advice. Read the disclaimer.

 While any scholarships are likely to be competitive and awarded on the basis of a student’s academic achievement, bursaries will generally be available to anyone who meets the criteria.

+Many higher education providers will offer a fee reduction to students who choose to stay on at, or return to, their previous institution for a master’s degree.
 Often a percentage or a set amount will be taken off the course fee, but the size of the discount may be linked to the student’s performance in their undergraduate degree.

 UK Research and Innovation (UKRI) oversees seven Research Councils, which distribute funding to universities for students and research projects across all academic disciplines.

 Charities and trusts sometimes provide grants to postgraduate students who have demonstrated academic excellence and/or are from a background in which the organisation has an interest.
 These sums will usually only be small, but it is possible to combine them.
 Students should generally apply directly to the organisation, and eligibility will vary depending on the nature of the grant.
-This process is explained in a document published by London Metropolitan University (PDF).
+This process is explained in a document published by London Metropolitan University.